top of page

 Who Can Apply For Child Subclass 101 or Subclass 802 Visa?

-A child can apply for this visa if the child is under 18 years of age and is dependent on a parent who is an Australian citizen, an Australian permanent resident, or an Eligible New Zealand citizen.
+A child under 18 years of age and dependent on a parent who is an Australian citizen, an Australian permanent resident, or an Eligible New Zealand citizen can apply for this visa.

 The child may either be a biological, adopted, or a stepchild of the sponsoring parent.
 If the child is an adopted child of the parent, then the child must have been adopted BEFORE the parent became an Australian citizen or a permanent resident.
 But if the child was adopted AFTER the parent became an Australian permanent resident or citizen then an Adoption (Subclass 102) Visa may be applied to sponsor the child.
 [A child adopted in Pakistan cannot make a valid application for a Child (Subclass 102) visa].